PersiaML/tutorials/src/getting-started/index.md

 ### Using Docker-Compose

-[Docker-compose](https://docs.docker.com/compose/) is a container management tool that can launch multiple services at once.
+[Docker-compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications.
 By editing the `docker-compose.yml` file, you can customize the PERSIA training task (such as `image`, `replicas`).
 See PERSIA docker-compose [configuration](../customization/index.md#docker-compose-launcher) for more details.

 TODO: fix content consistency @wangyulong